hirosystems/ordinals-api/docs/overview.md

 Title: Overview
 ---

-# Ordinals API Overview

-Ordinals is a new protocol that enables Bitcoin inscriptions based on Ordinal theory.
-The ordinal theory is based on Satoshis(the atomic, native currency of Bitcoin), numbered in the order of the users to enjoy digital artifacts on Bitcoin.
-[Ordinals API](https://github.com/hirosystems/ordinals-api) is a service that indexes Bitcoin Ordinals data and exposes it via REST API endpoints.
+The Ordinals API is a protocol that allows for Bitcoin inscriptions based on Ordinal theory.
+It provides a service that indexes Bitcoin Ordinals data and offers a REST API to access and query this data.

-You can query ordinal inscriptions and get JSON responses with inscription data, blocks, and addresses.

-## Features

-- Ordinals API helps you with complete ordinal inscription ingestion that includes:
-  - Genesis block and transaction information with timestamp
-  - history of the inscriptions that went through the transaction
-  - Location and ownership information
-- Satoshi ordinal notation endpoints that retrieve ordinal information
-- Easy to use REST JSON endpoints with ETag caching
-  - You can provide endpoints and cache the responses based on inscriptions
-- Supports auto-scale server configurations
+Here are the key features of the [Ordinals API](https://github.com/hirosystems/ordinals-api):

+**Ordinal Inscription Ingestion**: The API helps with the complete ingestion of ordinal inscriptions.
+This includes information about the Genesis block, transactions, timestamps, and the history of inscriptions associated with each transaction.
+It also provides location and ownership information.

+**Satoshi Ordinal Notation Endpoints**: The API offers endpoints to retrieve ordinal information using Satoshi ordinal notation.
+This allows you to query specific ordinals and obtain relevant data.

+**REST JSON Endpoints with ETag Caching**: The API provides easy-to-use REST endpoints that return responses in JSON format.
+It also supports *ETag caching*, which allows you to cache responses based on inscriptions.
+This helps optimize performance and reduce unnecessary requests.

-  - this service supports three run modes specified by the `RUN_MODE` environment variable
+**Auto-Scale Server Configurations**: The Ordinals API supports three run modes based on the `RUN_MODE` environment variable:

-    - `default`: Runs all background jobs and the API server.
-Use this when you're running the service only on one instance.
-It is the default mode.
+- `default`: This mode runs all background jobs and the API server.
+It is suitable for running the service on a single instance.
-    - `readonly`: Runs only the API server.
-Use this in an auto-scaled cluster with multiple readonly instances and just one `writeonly` instance.
-This mode needs a `writeonly` instance to continue populating the DB.
+- `readonly`: In this mode, only the API server runs.
+It is designed for auto-scaled clusters with multiple `readonly` instances and a single `writeonly` instance.
+The `writeonly` instance is responsible for populating the database.
-    - `writeonly`: Use one of these in an auto-scaled environment to continue consuming new inscriptions.
-Use in conjunction with multiple `readonly` instances, as explained above.
+- `writeonly`: This mode is used in an auto-scaled environment to consume new inscriptions.
+It works in conjunction with multiple `readonly` instances, as explained above.

-Refer to [Ordinals API reference](https://docs.hiro.so/ordinals) for more information.
+For more detailed information and documentation, you can refer to the [Ordinals API reference](https://docs.hiro.so/ordinals).